 What did you like about the Masters?

 “I liked the examination part of the masters, the fact it comprised of mainly continuous assessment with only one exam.
 There are not many others like it.
 The blended learning aspect also appealed to me as lecturers could be taken remotely, at a time that suited.
 During the Masters, the lecturers were very good and interactive.
 These were two huge positive factors when I was making the decision to apply for the MSc in Pharmaceutical Business & Technology.
-Also, the company I was working for funded the programme which is a great help.”
+Also, the company I was working for at the time, funded the programme which is a great help.”

 What does your current role involve?